IOSSpring21/PlantApp/README.md

 **Required Must-have Stories**

-* User logs in to access their previously logged plant information
+- [X] User logs in to access their previously logged plant information
-* User can log the plants that they have (names and number of each type of plant)
+- [X] User can log the plants that they have (names and number of each type of plant)
-* User gets reminder when it is time to water their logged in plants
+- [ ] User gets reminder when it is time to water their logged in plants
-* ...
+- [X] Settings/Profile Page

 **Optional Nice-to-have Stories**